---

 people.update(language: 'English', currency: 'USD')

-Internally, the above code runs update
+Internally, the above code runs `update` method on each `Person` record whose

-country is 'US'
+country is `'US'`.

-is called on a relation in which
+Let's see what happens when `update` is called on a relation in which

 validations fail on few records.

 We have a Note model.
-For simplicity let's add a validation that note_text
+For simplicity let's add a validation that `note_text`

 field cannot be blank for first three records.